shakee93/vue-toasted/README.md

 ### Icons :fire:
-<a href="http://google.github.io/material-design-icons/"> Material Icons</a> are supported. you will have to import the material icons into your project. <a href="/examples/using-icons.js"> example </a>
+[Material Icons](http://google.github.io/material-design-icons/) and [Fontawesome](http://fontawesome.io/cheatsheet/) are supported. you will have to import the icon packs into your project. <a href="/examples/using-icons.js"> example using icons </a>

 ```javascript
 {